 Jorge is a Systems Engineer specialized in Project Management from Politecnico Grancolombiano.
-He is certified in ITIL Foundation V3, holds 13 years of experience in information technology, data security, communications, networks and software implementation.
+He is certified in ITIL Foundation V3, holds 15 years of experience in information technology, information security, communications, networks and software implementation.
 Before joining Lumni, he was the IT Specialist for Latinamerica at Fiserv.

 Board of Directors

 Alberto is an investor and entrepreneur with interests in the mining, hotels, wealth management, and tech sectors, as well as on social impact activities in the education sector.
 Managing Partner of VH Properties and Director of Virgin Hotels.
 He also serves on the boards of WE Family Offices Holdings, Endeavor Miami, and Videoo.
 He is a member of the Group of Fifty and of ASN (Ashoka Support Network).
 Founder and Chairman of Georgetown University’s Beeck Center for Social Impact and Innovation, and member of its Global Board.

 Head of Research & Co-Founder.
 Assistant Professor of Finance, Vanderbilt University.
 Finance Ph.D., University of California, Berkeley.
 MBA, Darden.

 CEO Ganolian Investments Co., Board member of Corona and Endeavor Miami.
 Daniel obtained a Masters in Finance from London Business School and a BS in Business Administration from the University of Colorado in Boulder.